-Our learning is thematic, meaning each term we focus on one theme through our reading, writing and wider curriculum.
+Our learning is interconnected, if appropriate, meaning each term we interconnect some subjects to support reading, writing and wider curriculum.
 By learning in this way, we deepen our understanding, become critical thinkers, and develop both knowledge and skills in key areas.
 Learning is subject specific.
 If interconnections are not appropriate, subjects are taught discretely.

 - Who Am I?

 - Under The Sea

 - Out Of Africa

 All our interconnected subjects give us the opportunity to acquire new knowledge, develop our skill-sets, apply our Greenacres Values and develop our 6Cs: Character, Communication, Collaboration, Creativity, Critical Thinking and Citizenship.
 Our learning in school is built around these areas.
 We use a class read to develop our love of reading.
 We love sharing what we have learnt in school, although learning also happens outside the classroom; our home learning and wider reading opportunities are one way this happens.
 It is important to us that we are always learners whether we are in school, at home, or out and about in the world.
 Events we look forward to are our Big Outcomes where we welcome parents and visitors into school to share in our learning with us; this is one of the times you will see our 6Cs in action!